SecondPsycho/KingsCorner.NET/README.md

 # KingsCorner.NET
-A web app to play King's Corner, written in a .NET framework using Razor/Blazor, C#, HTML5 &amp; CSS3.
+A web app to play King's Corner, written in a .NET framework using Razor/Blazor, C#, HTML5, CSS3 &amp; JavaScript.

 ## Requirements
     -.NET 7.0